AgentLeak: A Benchmark for Internal-Channel Privacy Leakage in Multi-Agent LLM Systems: Abstract

-We introduce AgentLeak, to the best of our knowledge the first full-stack benchmark for privacy leakage covering internal channels, spanning 1,000 scenarios across healthcare, finance, legal, and corporate domains, paired with a 32-class attack taxonomy and three-tier detection pipeline.
-Testing GPT-4o, GPT-4o-mini, Claude 3.5 Sonnet, Mistral Large, and Llama 3.3 70B across 4,979 traces reveals that multi-agent configurations reduce per-channel output leakage (C1: 27.2\% vs 43.2\% in single-agent) but introduce unmonitored internal channels that raise total system exposure to 68.9\% (OR-aggregated across C1, C2, C5).
-Internal channels account for most of this gap: inter-agent messages (C2) leak at 68.8\%, compared to 27.2\% on C1 (output channel).
-This means that output-only audits miss 41.7\% of violations.
-Claude 3.5 Sonnet, which emphasizes safety alignment in its design, achieves the lowest leakage rates on both external (3.3\%) and internal (28.1\%) channels, suggesting that model-level safety training may transfer to internal channel protection.
-Across all five models and four domains, the pattern C2 $\geq$ C1 holds consistently, confirming that inter-agent communication is the primary vulnerability.
-These findings underscore the need for coordination frameworks that incorporate internal-channel privacy protections and enforce privacy controls on inter-agent communication.
+Multi-agent Large Language Model (LLM) systems create privacy risks that current output-only benchmarks cannot measure.
+When agents coordinate on tasks, sensitive data may pass through inter-agent messages, shared memory, and tool arguments, all pathways that final-output audits typically do not inspect.
+We introduce AgentLeak, a benchmark for evaluating internal-channel privacy leakage in multi-agent LLM systems.
+AgentLeak instruments seven privacy-relevant communication pathways and provides a large-scale empirical evaluation focused on final outputs, inter-agent messages, and shared memory.
+Across 1,000 scenarios spanning healthcare, finance, legal, and corporate domains, five production LLMs (GPT-4o, GPT-4o-mini, Claude 3.5 Sonnet, Mistral Large, and Llama 3.3 70B), and 4,979 validated execution traces, we find that multi-agent configurations reduce final-output leakage (C1: 27.2\% vs 43.2\% in single-agent mode) compared with single-agent baselines but introduce internal channels that raise total system exposure to 68.9\% (aggregated across C1, C2, C5).
+Inter-agent messages (C2) leak at 68.8\%, compared with 27.2\% for final outputs (C1), meaning that output-only audits miss 41.7\% of violations.
+Across all five models and four domains, the pattern C2 $\geq$ C1 holds consistently.
+These results suggest, within the evaluated coordinator-worker setting, that privacy risk in multi-agent systems is strongly shaped by architectural coordination channels rather than final-output behavior alone: it arises from internal channels that remain invisible to standard output-level defenses.